fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 ![](https://i.imgur.com/Ii4LYyf.png)

-When reordering, the, the section of the legend where the layer cannot be moved will be de-highlighted.
+When reordering, the section of the legend where the layer cannot be moved will be de-highlighted.

 ![](https://i.imgur.com/4ffCQWS.gif)